Ayushi-Savla/maze_dungeon_game/README.md

 ![Screenshot 2024-12-05 235535](https://github.com/user-attachments/assets/8eed82b1-99a8-47e4-8608-787ce82302b7)

 # What it does
 This is a simple maze game where the player controls an animated person.
 They navigate through the maze as they collect different collectibles/treasures.
 When all collectibles/treasures have been collected, it transitions to the next level.
-Once all the levels have been completed within the 1 minute time duration, the game ends.
+Once all the levels have been completed within the **1 minute time duration**, the game ends.
 The player's score is constantly updated as they collect the treasures.
 # Dependencies
 To build this game, the following dependencies were used:
   1. Turtle to generate the player and the maze.